The Evil That Men Do (film): Filming

 The cast and crew went to Mexico to begin filming the movie in March, 1983.
 By shooting the movie in Mexico, the producers saved a lot of money.
 There was no sound stage, and everything was shot on location.
 Producer Pancho Kohner and executive producer Lance Hool were on set for the entire time of filming.

 When the unit went to Mexico, Fielder Cook was still director.
-Cook says that during pre production "it became painfully obvious after about a week or so that Fielder was really not up to this" and the director was fired.
+Crowther says that during pre production "it became painfully obvious after about a week or so that Fielder was really not up to this" and the director was fired.
 J. Lee Thompson was called in to replace him only days before filming was to start.

 Bronson was contracted to film at least eight hours a day.
 According to Crowther, because Bronson's family was with him on set, he would not work more hours than what was stated in his contract.
 Kohner said that during filming, Thompson was very proficient and knew exactly what shots he wanted to capture.